betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 *Third of a three-part series to commemorate the 50th anniversary of the Moon landings.*

 In the Apollo program, the *end-users* were first and foremost the astronauts who had to fly the spacecraft the AGC controlled.
-Among them throughout the development of the AGC, there were widely varying perspectives about how much and what kind of control should be given up to the computer.
+Among them throughout development of the AGC, there were widely varying perspectives about how much and what kind of control the computer should have.
 Wally Schirra was perhaps the most automation-resistant of the bunch.
 So much so, he planned to manually fly the re-entry of Apollo 7.
-When delays prior to re-entry put them dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
+When delays put them dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
 With the AGC in control, Apollo 7 splashed down safely, on schedule and within 2 miles of their intended target.
 After, Schirra couldn't stop singing the praises of the AGC.
 He felt it had saved their lives,